 Deanna Martin Mackey

-General ManagerDeanna Martin Mackey is the general manager of KPBS.
+General ManagerDeanna Martin Mackey is the general manager of KPBS, serving as the organization’s chief executive officer since June 2022.
 Mackey has been committed to equity for women and girls, particularly women of color, throughout her more than 30-year career in nonprofit management and executive leadership in media.

 Before joining KPBS as general manager, she served as president of the Public Television Major Market Group (PTMMG), a consortium of the 40 largest PBS member stations in the U.S. She focused her time on leadership/culture, revenue generation, audience development and digital on behalf of the group as well as national partnerships and system leadership activities.

 Previously, Mackey worked for 25 years at KPBS, serving as COO in her final six years at the station.
+She is credited with creating KPBS’ original digital strategy and department, developing the industry’s first converged newsroom and creating the community engagement program, One Book, One San Diego.
 Prior to her earlier work with KPBS, Mackey was a writer and editor for several San Diego-based publications and spent her early years as a radio news writer.

 Mackey is also committed to public service.
 She served as a Girl Scout troop leader for 13 years and spent 10 years in board governance for Girl Scouts San Diego.
-She is vice-chair of the board of directors of Parks, California, an organization whose mission is to make California state parks and public lands welcoming, inclusive and climate resilient spaces to truly serve all Californians, particularly underserved communities.
+In June 2024 she was named board chair of Parks, California, an organization whose mission is to make California state parks and public lands welcoming, inclusive and climate resilient spaces to truly serve all Californians, particularly underserved communities.
 She is also a board member of the CDP, the Contributor Development Partnership, a public benefit corporation that provides collaborative fundraising solutions to more than 200 PBS and NPR member stations across the country.
-She recently completed a term on the governance and nominating committee of inewsource, a San Diego based non-profit investigative newsroom.
+Mackey is currently serving as a mentor in the Chicano Federation’s Leadership Training Institute (LTI) program.
+Prior, she served on the governance and nominating committee of inewsource, a San Diego based non-profit investigative newsroom.

 Mackey earned her Bachelor of Arts from San Diego State University with a double major in journalism and political science.
 She lives in San Diego and is married to Christopher Ingalls.
-She and her husband have five children between them, one granddaughter, and one lovely Lab.
+She and her husband have five children between them, one granddaughter, and Lola, their lovely Lab.

 -